To visit this site, enter Louis Armstrong Park at 801 N Rampart Street and once inside turn left, in front of the Municipal Auditorium.

 Congo Square is one of the most hallowed sites in American music history.
 This area, once a grassy commons behind the original city rampart (now Rampart Street), was one of several gathering places for enslaved people from Africa and their descendants.
 In the 1700s, under French and Spanish colonial rule, slaves were permitted to buy and sell goods on Sundays.
 They also played African-style musical instruments and performed dances that originated from their native homes.
 After New Orleans became part of the United States in the early 1800s, a city ordinance limited gatherings of slaves to this spot, and only until sunset.
 Still, the weekly ritual sustained a continuum of African culture in the New World, with profound implications for the future of music.

 The African and Caribbean cultural expressions that thrived there sowed the seeds of New Orleans’ jazz, second-line, and Mardi Gras Indian traditions.
 Participants came from different African nations, and played a variety of styles of music.
-The spectacle of hundreds of people drumming and dancing the Bamboula and the Calinda attracted all kinds of visitors, from domestic workers and free people of color to curious outsiders likely including composer Louis Moreau Gottschalk.
-Music and dance here served vital functions: They were a spiritual practice and a form of resistance, which made them a threat to the American racial order.
-As a result, the gatherings were shut down for good in 1851.
+The spectacle of hundreds of people drumming and dancing the Bamboula and the Calinda attracted all kinds of visitors, from domestic workers and free people of color to curious outsiders likely including composer Louis Moreau Gottschalk, whose work would be influenced by what he heard.

 Video courtesy of Kevin McCaffrey.

 Author Freddi Evans offers an introduction to Congo Square.